-- 1. Part One
+Part One

-- 2. Part Two
+Part Two

-- 2. 1 Part TwoPointOne
+Part TwoPointOne

-- 3. Part Three
+Part Three

 Here Section 2.1 is called a 'hanging' subsection.
 There must never be hanging components.
+A hanging component is the firmest proof possible of a badly structured and poorly thought out document.

 However, the following is OK:

-- 1. Part One

-- 2. Part Two

-- 2.1 Part TwoPointOne

-- 2.2 Part TwoPointTwo

-- 3. Part Three
+1. Part One 2.
+Part Two 2.1 Part TwoPointOne 2.2 Part TwoPointTwo 3.
+Part Three

-So it is perfectly acceptable to have some sections without any subsections.
+So it is acceptable to have some sections without any subsections.